Hancminnah/dropout_risk_performance_forecasting/README.md

 3. Develop a Predictive Modeling that predicts dropout risk

 4. Perform a Time Series Analysis to identify trends and anomalies

-5. Ethical Considerations:
-   - Discuss implications of predictive modeling in education.
-   - Propose strategies for responsible data use and bias mitigation.

-6. Reporting
-   - Summarize findings, model performance, and strategic recommendations.
-   - Include visualizations and a slide deck.